burnsvaughan/restaurant-website/README.md

 This site has later been turned into a wordpress theme.

-Please view the projects at burnsvaughan.com for access the wordpress theme code.
+Please view the projects at burnsvaughan.com to access the wordpress theme code.

 Full credit for the website design goes to the designer of the website.